Aggressive Lawyers Representing Injured Bikers Across Birmingham

 Common Motorcycle Accident Injuries

 Motorcycles aren’t as stable as four-wheeled vehicles and they lack protective enclosures.
-Both of these qualities puts motorcyclists at high risk of injury should something go wrong.
+Both these qualities put motorcyclists at high risk of injury should something go wrong.
 Serious injuries are common, including:

 - Brain injuries